jeremygu86/BigData2/0203_kafka_python/README.md

 - What's Apache Kafka?

+- How to use Kafka (on mac)?

 - How to use Kafka with python?

-- How to use Docker Container with Kafka?
+- How to use Docker Container with Kafka (on mac)?

 - Solution of Homework 2 in the class

+- Troubleshooting and lesson learned

+- Next steps

+- References

+- Appendix

 ### Part 1: What's Apache Kafka